oscal-compass/compliance-trestle/docs/cli.md

 - `-e or --elements`: specifies the properties (JSON/YAML path) that will be merged, relative to the current working directory.
 This must contain at least 2 elements, where the last element is the model/sub-component to be merged into the second from last component.

 For example, in the command `trestle merge -e catalog.metadata`, executed in the same directory where `catalog.json` or splitted `catalog` directory exists, the property `metadata` from `metadata.json` or `metadata.yaml` would be moved/merged into `catalog.json`.
-If the `metadata` model has already been split into smaller sub-component models previously, those smaller sub-components are first recusively merged into `metadata`, before merging `metadata` subcomponent into `catalog.json`.
+If the `metadata` model has already been split into smaller sub-component models previously, those smaller sub-components are first recursively merged into `metadata`, before merging `metadata` subcomponent into `catalog.json`.
 To specify merging every sub-component split from a component, `.*` can be used.
 For example, `trestle merge -e catalog.*` command, issued from the directory where `catalog.json` or`catalog` directory exists, will merge every single sub-component of that catalog back into the `catalog.json`.

 ## `trestle assemble`